Rhetoric of Donald Trump: 2016 presidential campaign

 Donald Trump's 2016 presidential campaign announcement has been criticized for its dehumanizing rhetoric about Mexican immigrants with his comments that, "When Mexico sends its people, they're not sending their best ...
 They're sending people that have lots of problems, and they're bringing those problems with [them].
 They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."

 On February 1, 2016, in response to an individual throwing two tomatoes at Trump, he told his rally at Cedar Rapids, Iowa that should a similar incident happen, the audience should, "knock the crap out of 'em, would you?"

 On February 23, 2016, after a heckler was removed from one of his rallies at Las Vegas, Nevada, Trump told the audience that, "I'd like to punch him in the face, I tell you."

-As of 2016, stochastic terrorism was an "obscure" academic term according to professor David S. Cohen.
-During an August 9, 2016 campaign rally, then-candidate Donald Trump remarked, "If [Hillary Clinton] gets to pick her judges, nothing you can do, folks.
+In 2016, stochastic terrorism was an "obscure" academic term according to professor David S. Cohen.
+During an August 9, 2016, campaign rally, then-candidate Donald Trump remarked, "If [Hillary Clinton] gets to pick her judges, nothing you can do, folks.
 Although the Second Amendment people, maybe there is.
 I don't know."
 These comments were widely condemned as instigating violence, and described by Cohen as "stochastic terrorism", further popularizing the term.

-In response to the growing threat of the ISIS, Trump called for the targeted killing of terrorist's family members, which drew near-unanimous condemnation.
+In response to the growing threat of ISIS, Trump called for the targeted killing of terrorists' family members, which drew near-unanimous condemnation.

 First presidency

 On July 28, 2017, while giving a speech to police officers, Trump said "don't be too nice" when arresting suspects.
 His remarks were criticized by NYPD commissioner James O'Neill.

-On February 5, 2018, Trump implied that Democrats that did not applaud him during his State of The Union may have committed "treason".
+On February 5, 2018, Trump implied that Democrats that did not applaud him during his State of the Union address may have committed "treason".
 His comment was criticized by Senator Dick Durbin.

 In May 2019, during a Trump campaign rally, an audience member suggested shooting illegal migrants crossing the border, to which Trump responded with a joke, saying, "only in the Panhandle you can get away with that".